Ric Lansing: 2002–2009

-2014–16
+2014–2016

-Nearly five years later, Ric returns to Port Charles amidst an escalating mob war between Sonny and Julian Jerome.
+Ric returns to Port Charles in 2014 amidst an escalating mob war between Sonny and Julian Jerome.
 Having recently discovered that Julian's organization is being financed by an anonymous benefactor, Sonny suspects Ric of being Julian's backer.
 Ric insists that he is only in town to reconnect with Molly, upsetting Alexis when he sides with Molly, now a teenager, in an argument.
 Ric also reconnects with Elizabeth and asks her on a date.

 After he was arrested for shooting someone because he was framed by an unknown criminal, his daughter Molly and half-brother Sonny visited Ric at the PCPD.